beardymcjohnface/beardymcjohnface.github.io/_posts/2021-05-06-manage-files-permutations.md

     return files
 ```

-You can then use in Snakemake rules, for instance in rule 'all' to tell the pipeline to generate bam files for all your
+You can then use it in Snakemake rules, for instance in rule 'all' to tell the pipeline to generate bam files for all
-samples.
+your samples.

 ```python
 rule all: